matthewratcliffe/airplay-server/README.md

 ## 🚀 Quick Start

-### 1. Open Terminal (Ctrl+Alt+T) and run:
+### 1. Clone the repository and enter the folder:

 ```bash
 git clone https://github.com/matthewratcliffe/airplay-server.git
 cd airplay-server
 ```

-2. Make the deployment script executable:
+### 2. Make the deployment script executable:

 ```bash
 chmod +x deploy.sh
 ```

-3. Run the deployment script with sudo:
+### 3. Run the deployment script with root privileges:

 ```bash
 sudo bash deploy.sh
 ```

-⚠️ This script must be run using bash (not sh) as root (via sudo) or it will exit with an error.
+> ⚠️ The script must be run using `bash` (not `sh`) with root (sudo) privileges, or it will exit with an error.

+---

 ## 🛠️ What This Script Does

-- Verifies that it’s being run as root
+- Checks for root privileges
-- Updates your system’s package list
+- Updates system package lists
-- Installs uxplay and imagemagick
+- Installs `uxplay`, `imagemagick`, and required GStreamer plugins
-- Creates a new user called airplay with password airplay
+- Creates a dedicated `airplay` user with password `airplay` (change recommended)
-- Enables autologin for the airplay user using LightDM
+- Enables autologin for `airplay` user via LightDM
-- Configures uxplay to run on system startup
+- Configures `uxplay` to start automatically on login
+- Redirects `uxplay` logs to `/tmp/airplay.log`
+- Checks for conflicting autologin settings and warns if found
 - Hides all desktop icons for a clean AirPlay display
+- Disables display sleep and screen blanking
-- Sets a custom wallpaper saying “Airplay server enabled”
+- Sets a custom wallpaper displaying “Airplay server enabled”

+---

 ## 🔁 After Running
-Once the script completes:

-Reboot the system:
+Reboot the system to apply all changes:

 ```bash
 sudo reboot
 ```

+On reboot:

-On reboot, the system will auto-login as the airplay user and automatically start the AirPlay receiver.
+- The system will autologin as the `airplay` user
+- `uxplay` will start automatically, streaming AirPlay content
+- Logs from `uxplay` will be available at `/tmp/airplay.log`

+---

 ## 🔐 Security Note

-The user airplay is created with a default password (airplay).
-For production or public-facing devices, you should change this password:
+The `airplay` user is created with a default password (`airplay`).
+For security, especially on public or production devices, **change this password** immediately:

 ```bash
 sudo passwd airplay
 ```

+---

-## 🧹 To Uninstall
+## 🧹 Uninstall / Cleanup

-Manual steps required:
+To remove the AirPlay setup, run:

 ```bash
 sudo deluser --remove-home airplay